veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 ##### Cart Preview, Pay Now & One-click Paypal payment

 Previously, the "Pay Now" action was hidden in the second step and often inaccessible with longer Cart lists.
-We standardized the Cart preview by grouping items by license type, which kept the "Pay Now" and one-click PayPal options in view, encouraging quicker decision-making.
+We **standardized the Cart preview** by grouping items by license type, which kept the "Pay Now" and one-click PayPal options in view, encouraging **quicker decision-making**.

 ##### Optional billing info

-Since our product didn’t require a shipping address and billing details were often unnecessary for users paying with PayPal, we considered making these fields optional to streamline the checkout experience.
+Since our product **didn’t require a shipping address** and billing details were often unnecessary for users paying with PayPal, we considered making these fields optional to streamline the checkout experience.

 ##### Transfer Licensing

 Many of our users—often designers or agencies buying for clients—needed an option to transfer licensing directly to their clients.
 Previously, they had to call Support to complete this transaction.
-By adding this feature to the redesign, we streamlined the process and responded to a frequent user need.
+By adding this feature to the redesign, we **streamlined the process** and responded to a frequent user need.

 ##### Introducing more payment methods: Long term goals

-To enhance convenience, we considered adding more one-click payment options, such as Apple Pay and Google Pay, in future iterations.
+To enhance convenience, we considered adding **more one-click payment options**, such as Apple Pay and Google Pay, in future iterations.

 ### Low-fi & Prototype